Sorry Business (2018)

 What system (if any) does it use?
 Systemless, with a focus on character-led storytelling.

 What movie rating would it get?
 (MA to R+, decided in advance by players).
 Supernatural themes.
-Trauma.
+Intimations of sexual trauma.
+Grief.
 Elements of racism.

 Pia, the younger sister: ‘Penni and I were always fighting, but I thought we could depend on each other.’